Prosecco. That’s now the official Social Media Day adult beverage.

 Social media has revolutionized how we talk to each other around the world.
 That seems deserving of a day of recognition, doesn’t it?

-June 30, 2019, is the tenth celebration of Social Media Day.
+June 30, 2020, is the eleventh celebration of Social Media Day.
 Which sounds nice—but what does one actually do (besides drink Prosecco) to mark the occasion?

 After you’ve poured yourself a glass (and mind you, Prosecco is not to be confused with Asti or Cava or Champagne … Those are all quite different), it’s time to explore your additional celebratory options.